country-regions/react-country-region-selector/DEVELOPER.md

 The Jest/RTL unit tests are found in the `packages/react-country-region-selector/src/__tests__` folder.
 But to run, just run `npm run test` in the root.

+### Publishing

+Package: Run `npm run publish` from the root.
+Requires 2FA.
+Github pages: Run `npm run update-gh-pages` from the root.